meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 _meegpipe_ always stores the processing results on the same directory where the input files are located.
 Of course you want to avoid as much as possible creating redundant copies of your raw data files.
-So we create [symbolic links][symlink] to, instead of copying, the relevant data files into `OUTPUT_DIR`:
+So, instead of copying, we create [symbolic links][symlink] to the relevant data files:

 [symlink]: http://en.wikipedia.org/wiki/Symbolic_link